AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 ## Courses and paths widget

-The Courses & Paths widget displays recommended courses and learning paths tailored to the learner's role, interests, or training needs.
+The Courses & Paths widget displays recommended Courses and Learning Paths tailored to the learner's role, interests, or training needs.

 Administrators add the Courses & Paths widget to pages to highlight key learning content for specific audiences.
 Learners use the widget to browse recommended courses or paths and can directly enroll into the courses.